celo-org/docs/blog/01-30-23-Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo/Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo.md

 First, we imported the necessary files from their packages including the contract address for our NFTminter and NFTMarketplace address.

-Now let’s setup Web3.storage for storing our nft metadata
+Now let’s setup Web3.storage for storing our NFT metadata

 ```javascript
 const getAccessToken = () => {